 The page can be one that is not bound to a business object or one that is already bound to a business object associated with one or more processes.

 - Locate the Process category in the Components palette and drag the Task List component onto the canvas.

 The Process category contains UI components that you bind to processes in your application.
-You only see the Process category in the palette if your instance was provisioned with Process when it was created.
+You only see the Process category in the palette if your instance was provisioned with Oracle Process Cloud Service when it was created.